|Color||Characterized by its dark-gray head with an iridescent sheen, light-gray back, and wings with two dark bands.|

 Droppings provide the ideal environment for organisms causing diseases to thrive.
 Pigeon droppings and pigeon debris not only look unpleasant, but they can directly damage the structure of a building due to the concentration of uric acid found in droppings.
 Pigeon droppings can erode metal, stain wood, discolor paint, and damage stone and brickwork (tar-based roofing materials are particularly vulnerable to this type of erosion).

 Large quantities of droppings and the presence of pigeons on properties could cause customers to turn away from businesses.

 Nest debris and feathers can also block gutters and rainwater drainage systems, potentially leading to damage to your business from water penetration.

 Prevention & Control

-One of the most successful long term measures for pigeon control is removal of their food source, however in busy urban areas this is not always practical.
+One of the most successful long term measures for pigeon control is the removal of their food source, however, in busy urban areas, this is not always practical.
 There is a range of pigeon deterrent solutions available for commercial properties, which could help to prevent pigeons from roosting and nesting on your property, including netting, spikes or electrical deterrents.